Debt Consolidation In Canada | Using Home Equity To Save Interest

 Although it might seem complicated at first, consolidating your debt into a mortgage is a relatively straightforward concept.
 Using the equity available in your home, a debt consolidation mortgage (as it’s sometimes known) lets you roll your high-interest debt together into another loan.
 Generally, this is done via refinancing.
 When you refinance to consolidate your other debt, your new mortgage will increase by the amount of non-mortgage debt you’ve rolled into it, plus whatever fees you have to pay for breaking your previous term early.
 If you’re talking about consolidating your debt into a second mortgage, however, you would not break your previous term.
 Instead, your lender will provide you with a single lump sum amount, including any debt that you’ve rolled into it for consolidation.
 Second mortgages typically have much higher interest rates than refinancing, but they may still save you money compared to all the other high-interest debt you want to consolidate.

-The benefits of consolidating your debt into a mortgage include:
+Here are some of the benefits and drawbacks of consolidating your debt into a mortgage.

 - You could save money from reduced interest and lower monthly repayments.
 Using a mortgage to consolidate debt means you could have a more manageable monthly repayment, since the debt consolidation options available to you are typically geared towards lower interest rate loans or lines of credit.